Cedar Key 2015 Seafood Festival: Good reason to explore historic town

 Seahorse Key: Historic island off Cedar Key

-The shuttle boat and tours of Seahorse Key make the Cedar Key Seafood Festival a rare opportunity.
+The shuttle boat and tours of Seahorse Key on Saturday make the Cedar Key Seafood Festival a rare opportunity.
 The fourth-order fresnel lens in the lighthouse was first lit Aug.
 1, 1854, when Cedar Key was Florida’s major Gulf Coast city.
 For decades, the lighthouse was critical to navigation.

 Eventually, though, the railroad went through, Cedar Key used up its once-bountiful supply of cedar trees and a hurricane wiped out the city in its original location, Atsena Otie Key.
 The city moved to another island, but it became a little-visited backwater, a sleepy fishing village.